-In designing our artificial-data experiments, we make several assumptions.
-First, surface ages are randomly selected from the total period of surface activity.
-Therefore, when constructing our experiments, we assume that when ages are obtained from real geomorphic surfaces, they are randomly point-sampling the full timespan of surface formation, and that this timespan represents a uniform probability distribution of selectable ages.
+constructing our experiments, we assume that when ages are obtained from real geomorphic surfaces, they are randomly point-sampling the full time span of surface formation, and that this time span represents a uniform probability distribution of selectable ages.
 A uniform probability of ages may not be realistic in certain natural cases, for example, if boulders on an alluvial-fan surface are spatially clustered by age and all samples are taken from one part of the surface.
-Second, the entire period of surface activity is assumed to be available for sampling, i.e., no subset of the surface history is missing as a result of processes like burial or erosion.
+Second, the entire period of surface activity is assumed to be available for sampling, i.e. no subset of the surface history is missing as a result of processes like burial or erosion.
 Third, all selectable ages within the period of surface activity have an equal likelihood of being sampled; this implies that the surface formed with a constant deposition rate and there are no pulses of activity that increase the probability of sampling a particular age.
 Finally, we do not explicitly factor in processes like nuclide inheritance, erosion, or incomplete exposure, which can affect exposure ages derived from cosmogenic nuclides.
-We consider the implications of all these assumptions for natural datasets in section 5.3.
+We consider the implications of all these assumptions for natural datasets in Sect.
+5.3.